 A searchable archive of the Almonte Gazette is available online courtesy of the Mississippi Valley Textile Museum, located in Almonte (Mississippi Mills).
 This invaluable resource was digitized in 2012, creating an archive of searchable content online.
-The archive spans hundreds of years of the Almonte Gazette: 1861 through 2007.
+The Almonte Gazette archive spans from 1861 through 2007.

 Memories of ’42 – stories of the Almonte train wreck – virtual exhibit

-The North Lanark Regional Museum, in Appleton (Mississippi Mills) in partnership with the Virtual Museum of Canada is pleased to offer this virtual exhibit.
-Access Memories of ’42 here.
-This exhibit includes audio files, visual images and stories/quotes.
-This event was one of the worst accidents in Canadian Railway history.
+The North Lanark Regional Museum, in Appleton (Mississippi Mills), in partnership with the Virtual Museum of Canada, offers this virtual exhibit: Memories of ’42 here.
+The exhibit includes audio files, visual images and stories/quotes.
+This wreck was one of the worst accidents in Canadian Railway history.

 The Mills of Appleton – virtual exhibit

-The North Lanark Regional Museum, in partnership with the Virtual Museum of Canada is pleased to offer this virtual exhibit.
-Access The Mills of Appleton here.
-This exhibit is a series of 150+ visual slides with descriptions.
+The North Lanark Regional Museum, in partnership with the Virtual Museum of Canada, offers this virtual exhibit: The Mills of Appleton here.
+The exhibit is a series of 150+ visual slides with descriptions.

 1894 Almonte Fair